-CS 620 Dynamic Religious Movements in China (3 credits) Course Description
+CS 620 Dynamics of Christian Revitalization Movements in China (3 credits) Course Description

 In this course, students read and research on significant historical and contemporary religious movements, particularly the dynamics and expressions of faith of Christian movements in modern China.
 Special attention will be given to the relevance of such religious movements to the revitalization of society and insights gleaned from these movements.